LLNL/lbann/docs/layers/learning_layers.rst

 Deconvolution
 ----------------------------------------

-This operation is the transpose of standard deep learning convolution.
+The :python:`Deconvolution` layer is the transpose of standard deep learning convolution.

 Pedantic comments: this operation is commonly called "deconvolution" in the deep learning community, but it is not a true deconvolution.